ElenaLomako/credit-risk-classification/report.md

 Both models provide with high classification power.
 Random oversampling algorithm has slight improvement in classification prediction yeilding more favorable results based on 99% balanced accuracy score vs 95% with the original data.
 Futhermore, with random oversampling algorithm we achieved improved recall and f1 indicators of the model overall by improving these metrics for high-risk-loans to 0.99 (vs 0.91 using the original data) and 0.92 (vs 0.88 using original data) respectively.
 However, there is a slight decrease in the precision for high-risk loans to 0.85 (vs 0.86 using the original data), which likely is aceptable given the increase in the recall, f-1 score, and weighted avr precision.

-The overall assestment of the model definetly depends on the problem we are trying to solve.
+The overall assestment of the model definitely depends on the problem we are trying to solve.
 However, I believe in our case, where a bank is trying to access the creditworthiness of borrowers, missidentifying high-risk borrowes is more risky than identifying low-risk borrowers to mitigate lending risk, and as lower the result default rate on the lons the banks issues.

 While both models present impresive results, I belive the random oversampling algorithm has impoved classification prediction yeilding better results.